Wh1rr/ultimate-jellyfin-stack/README.md

 ## Recommendations

 1. Get familiar with reverse proxies
-2. Install portainer to manage and monitor containers
+2. Install komodo to manage and monitor containers
 3. Use Cloudflare tunnels